davidgf/serverless-plugin-canary-deployments/README.md

 ## <a name="configuration"></a>Configuration

 * `type`: (required) defines how the traffic will be shifted between Lambda function versions.
-It must be one of the following:
+It must be one of the following if no custom prefix is provided:
   - `Canary10Percent5Minutes`: shifts 10 percent of traffic in the first increment.
 The remaining 90 percent is deployed five minutes later.
   - `Canary10Percent10Minutes`: shifts 10 percent of traffic in the first increment.
 The remaining 90 percent is deployed 10 minutes later.
   - `Canary10Percent15Minutes`: shifts 10 percent of traffic in the first increment.
 The remaining 90 percent is deployed 15 minutes later.